 Does DataStax Enterprise offer any type of workload management reprovisioning?

-What type of security does DataStax Enterprise Offer?
+What type of security does DataStax Enterprise offer?

-DataStax Enterprise uses Sqoop to move data from any RDBMS with a JDBC driver (e.g., Oracle, MySQL) over to the DataStax Enterprise server.
-One or more tables are simply mapped to new Cassandra column families and the Sqoop interface takes care of the rest.
+DataStax Enterprise also includes Sqoop to move data from any RDBMS with a JDBC driver (e.g., Oracle, MySQL) to the DataStax Enterprise server.
+One or more tables are simply mapped to new Apache Cassandra™ column families and the Sqoop interface takes care of the rest.

 You can also use third-party tools such as Pentaho’s Kettle, which has full ETL capabilities and is free to download and use.
 Lastly, you can unload RDBMS data into delimited (e.g. comma, tab, etc.) flat files and load them into Apache Cassandra™ with the COPY load utility.

 Can I move application log data to DataStax Enterprise?